project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/72-mark-campanale-matt-mcluckie-the-hidden-risks-in-the-food-and-ag-system-any-investor-should-know.md

 ---
-title: 72 Mark Campanale Matt McLuckie, the hidden risks in the food and ag system any investor should know
+title: 72 Mark Campanale Matt Mcluckie The Hidden Risks In The Food And Ag System Any Investor Should Know
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-02-04)